Khadija Shaw: International career

-Shaw has played internationally at the U-15, U-17, U-20 and senior levels for Jamaica, debuting for the former aged 14.
+Shaw has played internationally at the U-15, U-17, U-20, and senior levels for Jamaica, debuting for the former aged 14.

-Shaw made her senior international debut on 23 August 2015,scoring twice in a 6–0 victory over the Dominican Republic in an Olympic qualifying game.
-In 2019, Shaw was part of the Jamaica team that qualified for the 2019 FIFA Women's World Cup.
+Shaw made her senior international debut on 23 August 2015, scoring twice in a 6–0 victory over the Dominican Republic in an Olympic qualifying game.
+In 2019, Shaw was part of the Jamaica team that qualified for the 2019 World Cup.
 In doing so, they became the first Caribbean nation to ever qualify for a Women's World Cup.
+She would again lead her country to the 2023 World Cup, where they reached the Round of 16; this was the first time either the women's or men's national team had progressed into a World Cup knockout stage.